The Changeling BabybyTamLin01©

 "You have to go home, William," it said.

 His first instinct was to scream.
 Instead he stood there, paralyzed.
-The baby watched, its cold little eyes filled with sagacit, and then it repeated: "You have to go home, William."
+The baby watched him, its cold little eyes filled with sagacity, and then it repeated: "You have to go home."

 He opened his mouth to say, "Yeah," but instead he said, "No. Not at all."